 The hidden cost of data is pushed onto customers in systems that use the available Wi-Fi networks.
 But if cellular networks are being used for backhaul, the number of connections (each with their own fees) and the amount of data being sent can make or break a use case.

 When compared to cellular-connected GPS devices, our approach to indoor positioning also has a major data cost advantage.
 We install a stand-alone networking layer for our implementations that doesn’t touch customers’ Wi-Fi networks.
 This network, using our Symphony Link protocol, uses a star-within-a-star network topology to aggregate data to a small number of connections.
-Many BLE devices can talk with each of our access points, and a gateway can talk to many access points.
+Many Bluetooth LE devices can talk with each of our access points, and a gateway can talk to many access points.
 Gateways aggregate and compress data, sending it to the internet.
-With this in mind, BLE is ideal for a fixed site with lots of sensors, as you can use a one-to-many architecture where your expensive cellular connectivity is at a gateway that is backhauling 100 sensors through it at any given moment, rather than once for each individual device, as might be the case with GPS devices.
+With this in mind, Bluetooth LE is ideal for a fixed site with lots of sensors, as you can use a one-to-many architecture where your expensive cellular connectivity is at a gateway that is backhauling 100 sensors through it at any given moment, rather than once for each individual device, as might be the case with GPS devices.

 If you are passionate about IoT infrastructure, there’s plenty on our site about LoRaWAN and, specifically, Symphony Link that you might find interesting and informative—as well as this comparison by RF Wireless World (which is a little dated but still helpful).